suoglu/Digital_Clock/README.md

 This module provides basic time functionality.
 It uses a 1 Hz clock.
 This module does not provide a seperate reset signal, thus resetting should be done via time overwrite signal, `time_ow`.

-In hexadecimal module, time is kept in 17 bits.
+In hexadecimal module, `clockWorkHex`, time is kept in 17 bits.
 Most significant 5 bits represent hour, following 6 bits represent minute and 6 least significant bits represent seconds.

-In decimal module, time is kept in 20 bits.
+In decimal module, `clockWorkDec`, time is kept in 20 bits.
 Most significant 6 bits represent hour, following 7 bits represent minute and 7 least significant bits represent seconds.

 **`clockcalendar`:**

 This module provides an "add-on" to provide date functionality.
 It uses current hour to keep track of date.
 Similar to `clockWork` module, resetting should be done via date overwrite signal, `date_ow`.

-Date is kept in 9 + year bits.
+In hexadecimal module, `clockCalendarHex`, date is kept in 9 + year bits.
 Year bits determined via parameter `YEARRES`.
 Most significant 5 bits represent day, following 4 bits represent month and remaining bits represent year.
 Default value for `YEARRES` is 12 bits.

+Two decimal modules are designed.
+At both of the modules, most significant 6 bits represent day, following 5 bits represent month and remaining bits represent year.
+In `clockCalendarDec4`, year is kept in 4 digits with 14 bits; and in `clockCalendarDec2`, year is kept in 2 digits with 8 bits.

 **`alarm`:**